codersrank-org/repo_info_extractor/README.md

 Moreover, the output is saved to your machine and you can check what data is extracted and you can decide whether you want to share it with us or not.

 # How to use it
+First, be sure you have Python and pip installed.
+You can download Python from https://www.python.org/downloads/ or https://www.anaconda.com/distribution/ (with preinstalled packages and pip)
 ## OSX
 First install pip if you don't have it
 ```